Skatteetaten/boober/README.md

     }

   },
-  "secretFolder": "/tmp/test" //all files inside this dir is added in a secret.
-}
+  "secretVault": "test" //all secrets in the vault test are added as fields in a secret }

 ```